Skip to content

 2. prepare the next exact candidate

-3. show a review panel
+3. show a review panel unless --headless is used

-4. sign and broadcast locally if confirmed
+4. sign and send locally if confirmed, or automatically when --headless/--no-confirmation is used

 5. report broadcast and receipt data back to the API